stehrn/tradebook/README.md

 * `modelService` - provide the model to price given instrument with, the model is used to derive the risk factors
 * `dependencyService` - determine market data dependencies for given risk factor and resolve dependency using pricing context
 * `productDataProvider` & `marketDataProvider` - load product and market data for given set of resolved dependencies

-Lets consider our cash equity instrument, the model could be some sort of Net Present Value (NPV) approach that looks at the current spot and future dividends and cashflows, discounting them back to derive the PV.
-So somewhere in the `modelService` the following instrument type to model mapping will be defined:
+Somewhere in the `modelService` the following instrument type to model mapping will be defined:
 ```
 cash equity --> model (Equity Net Present Value)
 ```